llxisdsh/pb/README.md

 Limitations and caveats (FlatMapOf)
 - Large V or sparse occupancy amplifies the “hole cost,” increasing memory consumption.
-- Under sustained write contention with longer critical sections, reads may retry or fall back to the slow path, reducing throughput.
+- Under sustained write contention with longer critical sections, reads may retry, reducing throughput.
 - Dedicated CompareAnd* convenience APIs are currently unavailable; use Process to compose equivalent atomic semantics.
-- Memory model requirement: TSO-only.
-On weakly ordered architectures (ARM/ARM64/RISC-V/PPC), prefer `MapOf`.

 Usage guidance and boundaries
 - Prefer FlatMapOf for: